beeware/std-nslog/README.md

 ## Contributing

 If you experience problems with std-nslog, [log them on GitHub](https://github.com/beeware/std-nslog/issues).
-If you want to contribute code, please [fork the code](https://github.com/beeware/std-nslog) and [submit a pull request](https://github.com/beeware/std-nslog/pulls).
+If you want to contribute, please [fork the project](https://github.com/beeware/std-nslog) and [submit a pull request](https://github.com/beeware/std-nslog/pulls).